cape-io/redux-history-sync/README.md

 ## API

-Currently the best documentation is reading the source and looking at the example.

-### Action types
+### Actions

-* `HISTORY_CREATE`: Usually the result of an interaction with a UI.
+* `createHistory(location, title, key = null, pushState = true)` `HISTORY_CREATE` This action should be dispatched when you want a new history entry.
+Usually the result of an interaction with a UI.
 Browser refresh and then forward can also create actions with this type.
-* `HISTORY_RESTORE`: Usually browser back/forward but can also be used inside the app to change browser history position.

-### Actions

-* `createHistory(location, title, key = null, pushState = true)` This action should be dispatched when you want a new history entry.
-* `restoreHistory(key, pushState = true)` This action should be dispatched when you want to exchange state with a previous history.
+* `restoreHistory(key, pushState = true)` `HISTORY_RESTORE` This action should be dispatched when you want to exchange state with a previous history.
+Usually triggered by the browser back/forward buttons but can also be used inside the app to change browser history position.
+* `createFromBrowser()` `HISTORY_LEARN` If the user refreshes on a page the app thinks they do not have browser history.
+Clicking the browser back button will result in this action being triggered.

 ### Possible hacks